Scooter Braun says he’s no longer a music manager, will focus on Hybe duties and his children

 "But for the last 3 years I have begun to feel that taking the high road has created confusion and ambiguity as to who we are,” Braun said, citing members of his team that are now handling artist management responsibilities.

-AP's request for additional comments were directed back to Braun's Instagram statement.
+AP's request for additional comments were directed back to Braun's Instagram statement, which addressed multiple aspects of his business interests.

+“We at Hybe will continue to grow,” Braun detailed some of his future goals.
+“With... our existing business at Big Machine, we will continue to add amazing execs and artists to the roster.”

+In 2019, Braun bought Big Machine Records, the label that originally signed Taylor Swift and released her first six records.
+Its CEO Scott Borchetta stayed in place.
+With the purchase, Braun purchased ownership to Swift's master recordings, which he sold to an investment fund the following year.
+As a result, Swift announced that she would re-record her albums to own her new masters in a project called "Taylor's Version."

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.